chengjiun/RepData_PeerAssessment1/PA1_template.md

 ```

     - plot the histogram of the steps on weekday and weekend.
 I first used ggplot, and found it doesn't quite match the reference plot.
 Therefore, I do it again with lattice.
 Both of the plots are shown.
+    - The answer is YES.
+The activity pattern of weekday and weekend are different.
+The activity of weekday is high in the morning before going to work.
+On the other hand, the activity increases in the afternoon of weekends.

 ```r